scalabridgelondon/scaladays-madrid-2023-scalabridge/README.md

 * [Composition and Cycles][spirograph] involves implementing code to draw images like those produced by a physical [spirograph][wiki-spirograph].
 This project is appropriate for people very little Scala or programming knowledge.
 This project is part of a book, Creative Scala, that teaches programming assuming no prior knowledge, so we can start as early as needed in the book to get you the knowledge you need.

 * [Gradient Descent][gradient-descent] implements gradient descent, an algorithm commonly used in machine learning, using a few different techniques.
-This project is suitable for people with a little bit of Scala experience.
+This project is suitable for people with a little bit of Scala experience, and preferrably some knowledge of calculus (though this is not required.)

 * [Stoop][stoop] involves implementing a series of little programming languages, that culminates in a small but Turing-complete language with a Scala-like syntax.
 (A stoop is small set of stairs for entering a house.)
 This project is appropriate for people with some existing Scala knowledge.